Rajendran-Balaji/3DCNN-for-Hyperspectral-Image-Classification/README.md

 4. AA_andEachClassAccuracy()
 5. reports()

-Additionally it contains the DataGenerator Class this is used to handle memeory and multiprocessing
+Additionally it contains the DataGenerator Class this is used to handle memory and multiprocessing